Ankr-network/mirage-mobile-widget-unity/README.md

 # Mirage Widget

 Mirage Widget allows game developers to use our Mirage-built services in their mobile dapps.
-Currently it is only implemented for Android.
+Currently it is only implemented for Unity Android.

 ## Requirements